ranranrunforit/End-to-End-Retrieval-Augmented-Generation-system/README.md

 - CUDA support
 - At least 50GB available disk space

-Necessary packages were installed, and API keys for LangChain and Hugging Face were set up to access Llama-3.1 and Llama-3.2.
+API keys for LangChain and Hugging Face were set up to access Llama-3.1 and Llama-3.2.